doruirimescu/python-trading/Trading/basket/README.md

 - `reversion_criteria`: What qualifies as a successful reversion (pluggable via `type`)
 - `failure_criteria`: What qualifies as event failure (pluggable via `type`) - `scoring`: Aggregation rules for scoring completed events
 - `diagnostics`: Optional diagnostics capture
+- `ratio_universe`: Controls how ratio baskets are generated and scanned

 ### Canonical Example